 Website: Big Burns Supper

-As the capital city of Scotland you’d have to expect Edinburgh to throw a really good Burns Night and it doesn’t let us down with a host of events held right across the city.
-During the second half of January you’ll find celebrations ranging from formal dinners to rowdy pub feasts, but whichever venue you decide to attend you’ll be assured of an evening of fun.
+Burn’s Night in Edinburgh is easily one of the city’s top annual events.
+As the capital of Scotland, it’s not surprising that Edinburgh knows how to throw a fantastic Burns Night supper, and you’ll find a variety of events held in the city centre.
+During the second half of January there are celebrations ranging from formal dinners to rowdy pub feasts, but whichever venue you decide to attend, you’ll be assured of a fun evening.

 Where’s a good place to go?
 Ghillie Dhu, 2 Rutland Place, Edinburgh, EH1 2AD